-JUNO BEACH, Fla., Sept.
-8, 2016 /PRNewswire/ -- NextEra Energy Partners, LP (NYSE: NEP) today announced that it has entered into an agreement with six financial institutions to sell 10,402,000 newly issued common units representing limited partner interests in NextEra Energy Partners, subject to customary conditions.
-The underwriters have a 30-day option to purchase up to an additional 1,560,300 common units from NextEra Energy Partners.
+JUNO BEACH, Fla., Feb.
+22, 2016 /PRNewswire/ -- NextEra Energy Partners, LP (NYSE: NEP) today announced that it has entered into an agreement with Morgan Stanley to sell 9,700,000 newly issued common units representing limited partner interests in NextEra Energy Partners, subject to customary conditions.
+The underwriter will have a 30-day option to purchase up to an additional 1,455,000 common units from NextEra Energy Partners.

-NextEra Energy Partners intends to use the net proceeds of the offering to fund its recently announced acquisition of an indirect 24 percent interest in Desert Sunlight Investment Holdings, LLC and for general partnership purposes.
+NextEra Energy Partners intends to use the net proceeds of the offering to fund, in part, its recently announced acquisition of the Seiling I & II Wind Energy Centers.

 This news release does not constitute an offer to sell or a solicitation of an offer to buy the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities law of any such jurisdiction.
-The offering may be made only by means of a prospectus and the related prospectus supplement, copies of which may be obtained from BofA Merrill Lynch at 200 North College Street, 3rd Floor, Charlotte, NC 28255-0001, Attn: Prospectus Department or by emailing email@example.com; Morgan Stanley & Co.
-LLC, Attn: Prospectus Department, 180 Varick Street, 2nd Floor, New York, NY 10014; UBS Investment Bank, Attn: Prospectus Dept., 1285 Avenue of the Americas, New York, NY 10019, Phone: (888) 827-7275; and Wells Fargo Securities, Attn: Equity Syndicate Dept., 375 Park Avenue, New York, NY 10152, by telephone at (800) 326-5897, or by email at firstname.lastname@example.org.
+The offering may be made only by means of a prospectus and the related prospectus supplement, copies of which may be obtained from Morgan Stanley & Co.
+LLC, Attention: Prospectus Department, 180 Varick Street, 2nd Floor, New York, New York 10014, or by email at email@example.com or by phone at (866) 718-1649.

 Cautionary Statements and Risk Factors That May Affect Future Results